stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 #### {{ site.data.talent.mote }}
 - Change: Delay {{ site.data.spell.es }} it to cast it with {{ site.data.talent.mote }} instead.
 - Priority of casts you want to empower with {{ site.data.talent.mote }} from best to worst:
+    1. {{ site.data.spell.eq }} if two or more targets are in its effect
     1. {{ site.data.spell.lb }} with {{ site.data.talent.sk }}
     1. {{ site.data.spell.es }}
     1. {{ site.data.spell.frs }} with {{ site.data.talent.if }}